camillecash/Consultation-Services-Demo/README.md

 # TeckyConsult Website Demo

-A responsive, two-page concept site for Kenneth Gyan's IT consulting business.
+A responsive, two-page concept site for IT consulting business.

 ## Pages